arndttouby/phonem_encoder/README.md

 5. Create new Pull Request

-This gem is craeted by Arndt Touby and is under the MIT License.
+This gem is created by Arndt Touby and is under the MIT License.